anycc-org/anycc/README.md

 ## Project Structure

-The project is organized into the following main components:
+The project is organized into the following main components

 - **Lex** is a component responsible for scanning the source code and generating tokens.